WinsomeDeer/Two-state-system/README.md

 # Two state system

-Python script to simulate the two state system in the statiscial mechanic sense.
+Python script to analyse the two state system in the statiscial mechanic sense.